zejiekong/imu_ros/README.md

 ## General Information

-- The motivation of developing this package is to integrate it into a Unity simulation to test underwater robots with more accurate sensor models.
+- The motivation of developing this package is to integrate it into a Unity-ROS simulation to test navigation systmes of underwater robots with more accurate sensor models.
 However, this package could virtually be integrated with any robotics simulation that uses IMU.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->